-Anna R. Gressel is a senior commercial litigation associate at Debevoise & Plimpton LLP and a member of the firm’s Technology, Media & Telecommunications and Data Privacy & Cybersecurity groups.
+Anna R. Gressel is a senior commercial litigation associate at Debevoise & Plimpton LLP and a member of the firm’s Technology, Media & Telecommunications and Data Strategy & Security groups.
 She actively advises clients on the legal and regulatory implications of artificial intelligence (“AI”) and other emerging technologies.
 Her practice includes not only representing companies in regulatory inquiries concerning AI, but also assisting companies in developing AI principles and governance mechanisms.

 Ms. Gressel received her J.D. from Harvard Law School and her B.A. from Pomona College, where she was awarded the senior prize in neuroscience.
 Prior to law school, Ms. Gressel was the recipient of a Fulbright Research Fellowship to Morocco.
 She currently sits on the board of directors of Ms. JD, a national nonprofit organization dedicated to the success of women in law school and the legal profession.